madalin-dogaru/build-hack-patch/README.md

  To give you an example, in our case, I added a file called exploit.py. if you look at the code it simply combines the base url `http://127.0.0.1:5000/fetch` + the url you specify in the script and it returns the result.
 Same thing you did manually.

- #### Patching
+ ### Patching

  1. Code adjustments:
-To patch vulnerable_app we need to update its code so it whitelists a specific URL or multiple URLs.
+ To patch vulnerable_app we need to update its code so it whitelists a specific URL or multiple URLs.Specifically, the code below has only github.com
-Specifically, the code below has only github.com whitelisted and then bellow, it checks if the URL you fed to the url parameter was on the whitelist, otherwise it returns "Bad Request, Invalid URL"
+ whitelisted and then bellow, it checks if the URL you fed to the url parameter was on the whitelist, otherwise it returns "Bad Request, Invalid URL"

 ```
 ALLOWED_DOMAINS = {'github.com'}